-As of June 30, 2017, we invested our cash in a variety of financial instruments, principally money market funds, corporate bonds, municipal bonds, commercial paper and government-related obligations.
+As of September 30, 2017, we invested our cash in a variety of financial instruments, principally money market funds, corporate bonds, municipal bonds, commercial paper and government-related obligations.
 Most of our interest-bearing securities are subject to interest rate risk and could decline in value if interest rates fluctuate.
 Our investment portfolio is comprised of marketable securities of highly rated financial institutions and investment-grade debt instruments, and we have guidelines to limit the term-to-maturity of our investments.
 Based on the type of securities we hold, we do not believe a change in interest rates would have a material impact on our financial statements.
-If interest rates were to increase or decrease by 1%, the fair value of our investment portfolio would increase (decrease) by approximately \$(2) and \$2, respectively.
+If interest rates were to increase or decrease by 1%, the fair value of our investment portfolio would increase or decrease by approximately \$3.